machine-learning-exchange/mlx/api/README.md

     kubectl delete -f ./server/mlx-api.yml
     kubectl apply -f ./server/mlx-api.yml

-## Testing API Code Changes with Docker Compose
+## Testing API Code Changes Locally with Docker Compose

 You can test most code changes without a Kubernetes cluster.
 A K8s cluster is only required to `run` the generated sample pipeline code.
 Running the Quickstart with